arnav-jain1/Fall_2024/EECS_678/2-Services.md

 ![[Pasted image 20240905232901.png]]
 Linker links multiple files together to make an executable Loader then loads the program into memory to run
-# NOTE END FOR QUIZ
+# NOTE END FOR EXAM
 ### OS design
 Design
 	Type of system: batch, time-shared, amt of users, distributed, real time, embedded